Capitol Police say intelligence shows militia group may be plotting to breach the Capitol

 Last week, the acting Capitol Police chief Yogananda D. Pittman warned lawmakers that members of extremist groups involved in the Jan.
 6 riot “want to blow up the Capitol and kill as many members as possible” during Biden’s address.

 But after that briefing, members of Congress reacted negatively to the idea of maintaining expansive physical barriers to the Capitol.
-Both Sen. Tim Kaine (D-Va.) and Sen. Chris Van Hollen (D-Md.) said the Jan.
+Both Sens.
+Tim Kaine (D-Va.) and Chris Van Hollen (D-Md.) said the Jan.
 6 riot was largely a failure of intelligence, rather than infrastructure.
 “The idea of just making a permanent fortress or a permanent fence is too much of a knee-jerk solution,” Van Hollen said.

 On Wednesday, Pittman appeared before Congress to ask for a 21 percent increase to the force’s budget to pay for improved security after the Jan.
 6 riot, with an emphasis on better support and training for officers, and broader protections for lawmakers.